 Frog’s Leap Winery was founded in 1981 and is located on site of the old Adamson Winery in the Rutherford Appellation of Napa Valley.
 There are no highly visible winery signs so one has to look carefully for their sign painted on the white picket fence in front of their driveway.
-Due to demand for tastings and or tours, all visits are strictly by appointment.
+Due to demand for tastings and or tours, visits are generally by appointment although the winery sometimes accepts walk-ins if they are not fully booked.

 Some intriguing more modern-day Napa vintner history played an integral role in the founding of the winery.
 Co-founder John Williams (is still the owner & winemaker) came to Napa Valley in 1975 from upstate New York where he was raised on a dairy farm; John became the first employee for Warren Winiarski at Stag’s Leap Wine Cellars.
+While working at Stag’s Leap Wine Cellars he was simultaneously taking classes at UC Davis.
 John helped bottle the 1973 Stag’s Leap Wine Cellars Cabernet Sauvignon which took the highest average score from the mostly French judges for red wines in the now famed Paris Tasting of 1976.
 The judges in this blind tasting evaluated California versus French wines.
 John also made wine at Glenora Winery in the Finger Lakes District in New York State (the oldest winery on Seneca Lake, founded 1977) in their early years and later was the head winemaker at Spring Mountain Vineyards in Napa Valley.

 The wine was initially made at what is now a Turley Wine Cellars owned production facility several miles north of the town of St. Helena; the winery is still there but is not open to the public.
 This original Frog’s Leap Winery location used to be a commercial frog farm in the late 1800s and is partly the inspiration for the name.